Top 10 Molybdenum Producers by Country (Updated 2023)

-Despite the COVID-19 pandemic, worldwide molybdenum production increased by 6,000 metric tons (MT) from 2019 to 2020, rising from 294,000 MT to come in at 300,000 MT.
-But which countries were the top molybdenum producers last year?
-Here’s a look at which nations put out the most of the metal in 2020, as per the latest data from the US Geological Survey.
+In total, worldwide molybdenum production decreased by 48,000 metric tons (MT) from 2020 to 2022, when it came in at 250,000 MT.
+Amid this decline in output, which countries are the top molybdenum producers?
+Here’s a look at which nations put out the most of the metal in 2022, as per the latest data from the US Geological Survey (USGS).

 China produces the vast majority of the world’s molybdenum supply by a large margin.
-The country’s molybdenum output fell by 10,000 MT in 2020 to come in at 120,000 MT for the year.
+The country’s molybdenum output rose by 4,700 MT in 2022 to total 100,000 MT for the year.

-Second in the molybdenum producers lineup is Chile, whose molybdenum production rose slightly in 2020, hitting 58,000 MT; the country produced 49,400 MT in 2021.
+Second in the lineup is Chile, whose molybdenum production fell in 2022, dropping to 44,000 MT; the country produced 49,400 MT in 2021.
 According to the USGS, molybdenum producers in Chile are facing "persistently lower grades."

 State-owned Codelco produces the bulk of Chile’s molybdenum, and KGHM Polska Miedz (OTC Pink:KGHPF,WSE:KGH) has its flagship Sierra Gorda copper-molybdenum mine in the country.
-Hot Chili (ASX:HCH,OTC Pink:HHLKF) is working on bringing its Productora copper project into production in Chile, and intends to produce molybdenum as a by-product.
+Hot Chili (ASX:HCH,OTC Pink:HHLKF) is working on bringing its Costa Fuego copper project into production in Chile and intends to produce molybdenum as a by-product.

 3. United States

-The US bumped up its molybdenum production by 13 percent in 2020 compared to the previous year.
+The US increased its molybdenum production by 1,000 MT in 2022 compared to the previous year.

-As mentioned, the metal is often produced as a by-product of copper and other metals, and that’s evident when looking at US output stats.
-In 2020, molybdenum was produced at nine mines in the country, but was a primary product at just two of them.
-One such primary molybdenum operation is Freeport-McMoRan’s (NYSE:FCX) Climax and Henderson mines in Colorado.
+As mentioned, the metal is often produced as a by-product, and that’s evident when looking at US output.
+In 2022, molybdenum was produced at nine mines in the country, but was a primary product at just two of them: Freeport-McMoRan (NYSE:FCX) subsidiary Climax Molybdenum's Climax and Henderson mines in Colorado.

-The Peruvian Ministry of Energy and Mines expects mining investment in the country to grow by 21 percent in 2021 over the previous year to reach US$5.2 billion, before climbing further to US$6 billion in 2022.
-That could be good news in disguise for molybdenum which, as noted, is often produced as a by-product of copper and other metals.
-One major molybdenum-producing mine in Peru is Freeport-McMoRan’s Cerro Verde mine, which is primarily a copper producer.
+The Peruvian Ministry of Energy and Mines reported that mining investment in the country reached US$4.6 billion last year.
+One major molybdenum mine in Peru is Freeport-McMoRan’s Cerro Verde mine, which is primarily a copper producer.

-Armenia’s molybdenum production has remained relatively stable over the past few years, but ticked up slightly from 6,300 MT in 2019 to 7,000 MT in 2020.
+Armenia’s molybdenum production has climbed significantly over the past few years, nearly on par with production in 2021, but down from the 8,700 MT produced in 2020.
 CRONIMET Mining subsidiary Zangezur Copper Molybdenum Combine runs Kajaran, the country’s largest copper-molybdenum mine.

 Mine production: 3,500 MT